LuigiAltamura/TextFilesIndexer/README.md

+This Java program allows you to index text files.

 To develop this application, I decided to index the files using the Apache Lucene library, in particular version 8.11.1 released on December 16, 2021.

 For the sake of simplicity, I placed the folder where the index files are saved inside the resources folder (src/main/resources).
 Same thing holds for the text files I used to do tests.